dkremmydas/SugarScape2/README.md

 2. Provide code that can be easily modified and/or extended for exploring the sugar scape model

 Presently chapter II is fully implemented.
 In the future Chapter IV will be also fully implemented.

+You can read more on using and extending the code in the [Wiki](https://github.com/dkremmydas/SugarScape2/wiki)